What is a Carbon Offset?

 Why Choose Green Mountain™ Carbon Offsets?

 Since 1997, we have been committed to clean energy and changing the way electricity is made—and that promise extends to our carbon offsets.
+We offer several ways to reduce your carbon footprint.
 Our carbon offsets include:

 - High quality standards: Our carbon offsets are sourced using industry-leading third-party certification standards, such as the Verified Carbon Standard, Climate Action Reserve and Clean Development Mechanism.
 These standards ensure that offsets are real, permanent, verifiable and beyond “business as usual.”